Spirit of Ecstasy: Alterations

-Rolls-Royce made sure it was officially listed as an optional extra, but in practice it was fitted to almost all cars after that year, becoming a standard fitting in the early 1920s.
+Rolls-Royce ensured it was listed as an optional extra, but in practice it was fitted to almost all cars after that year, becoming a standard fitting in the early 1920s.
 It was silver plated from 1911 until 1914 when the mascot was made with nickel or chrome alloy to dissuade theft.
 The only departure from this came in Paris at the competition for the most apposite mascot of 1920, where a gold-plated version won first place.
 Gold-plated versions were subsequently available at additional cost.
 The design of the mascot has had eleven main variations in its life.
 Lowered height of coachwork forced subsequent reductions in the mascot size.
 Consequently, several alterations in the original design were made.